cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Data Flow optimization assumes that values assigned to uninitialized variables might be reused on the next program execution.
-Assignments to uninitialized variables before calling the `end()` function are therefore protected, while assignments to initialized variables aren't - they won't be overwritten on the next program execution anyway:
+Assignments to uninitialized variables before calling the `end()` function are therefore protected, while assignments to initialized variables aren't - they will be overwritten on the next program execution anyway:

 ```
 #set optimization = aggressive